solid-contrib/solid-tutorial-intro/README.md

 A good place to start looking for domain-specific terms to reuse is [LOV](http://lov.okfn.org).

-Vocabularies specifically for social you might be interested in include:
+Vocabularies specifically for social applications you might be interested in include:

 * [FOAF](http://xmlns.com/foaf/0.1/) (friend-of-a-friend; people and the
   relations between them).